Karmello/cat-start/README.md

 ## Initial steps

 - install Docker on your machine
-- create SSH key and provide it to the owner of the repo
+- create SSH key and provide it to the owner of the repo (needed for cloning private repos)
-- ask for the env files and the certificates
+- ask for certificates

 ## How to startup